Trump to sign executive order to 'vigorously promote religious liberty'

 Trump plans to sign the order and deliver remarks during an event at the White House Thursday marking the National Day of Prayer.
 The event will bring national religious leaders to the White House.

 The order stops short of offering broad exceptions for groups to deny services based on religious grounds.
-An earlier version of the order, which contained those provisions, drew criticism and was later shelved.
+An earlier version of the order, which had previously leaked to The Nation, would have provided sweeping legal protections for people to claim religious exemptions, provisions that civil liberties groups claimed would allow for discrimination against LGBT Americans.

+The order Trump plans to sign Thursday is more modest in its scope.
+By directing the IRS to use its discretion in enforcing the Johnson Amendment, religious organizations are likely to escape punishment for backing political candidates.
+Religious leaders have argued the provision stifles their rights to free speech.

+The 1954 measure says any tax-exempt group can lose its exemption if it is found to have endorsed or actively opposed a candidate for political office.
+The IRS is officially tasked with investigating suspected violators of the law, though only one organization has lost its exemption as a result of IRS action.